Alistair Scott – biography

 He soon discovered the amazing wealth of wildlife in the country … and also discovered he was going to need a more versatile camera if he was to get any decent photographs of it.
 So, he spent his first pay rise on a Nikkormat, and has been with Nikon cameras ever since.

 His initial 3-years in Zambia became 6 years, 6 years became 9, and he eventually lived there for 20 years.
 During that time he moved on from teaching to running the Wildlife Conservation Society of Zambia and then to working as a trail leader in the Luangwa Valley National Park.
 He also acquired more sophisticated Nikons, with lenses, and amassed a wealth of images of the country, its people and wildlife.

 He was then offered a job in Swizerland, with the World Wide Fund for Nature (WWF), managing environmental education projects in Africa.

 In the mid 1990s he and WWF parted company, and Alistair moved into more creative fields — writing and photography — which is where he is now.

-He is still with Nikon, and now photographs with a Nikon D3 or, if that gets too heavy to lug around, a Nikon D70s.
-He is also fascinated by pinhole photography, and has turned his digital cameras into pinhole ones.
+He is still with Nikon, and now photographs with a Nikon D3 or, if that gets too heavy to lug around, a Canon G1x.
+He is also fascinated by pinhole photography and in experimenting, has turned various digital cameras into pinhole ones.

 In addition to his photography, Alistair also writes.
 His latest book is The Greatest Guide to Photography , and is a non-technical fully-illustrated guide to all aspects of the art.
 It is available from Amazon UK and through all good bookshops.